pinkest-nekomata/LaDS-Lore-Project/Characters/MC.md

 In [[02 Long Awaited Revelry]], [[Sylus]] notes that her power is only a fraction of what it once was. ( #todo, more specific citation)

+# Misc Info
+* As a result of her trauma from the [[Chronorift Catastrophe]], MC had "astrophobia" when she was younger, because the sound of thunder reminded her of the sound of [[Wanderer]] roars.
+Caleb would alway sit with her and helped her get over her fear. ([[04-01.05 Visitation]])

 # Timeline

 ## Quick Reference